basondole/smokeping/smokeping/README.md

 # smokeping
-SmokePing keeps track of your network latency with Interactive graph explorer.
+SmokePing keeps track of your network latency with Interactive graph explorer learn more at https://oss.oetiker.ch/smokeping/.
 This repo provides basic instruction on installation and setting up smokeping server.

 ## Installation
 The asumption is you are familiar with basic linux terminal commands, therefore I will not explain what they do.
 Please refer ```installation.md``` for smokeping installation procedure.